microsoft/FluidFramework/README.md

 ### Build

-Understood.
-I'll make sure both points are clear about the space-separated packages.
-Here is the revised version:

 - `pnpm install` from the root of the repository to install dependencies.
 This is necessary for new clones or after pulling changes from the main branch.
 - `npm run build:fast` from the root of the repository to perform an incremental build that matches the CI build process.
 - `npm run build:fast -- <path>` to build only a specific part of the repository.